 Were you diagnosed with pain, discomfort, or medical condition associated with your intrauterine device (IUD)?
 Did you experience IUD migration or perforation requiring a hysterectomy or laparotomy?

 At Rosenfeld Injury Lawyers, LLC, our personal injury attorneys represent injured patients who have suffered a preventable medical condition caused by the doctor's negligence.
-In addition, our Paragard attorneys provide legal representation for victims harmed by Paragard defective medical devices.
+In addition, our Paragard law firm provides legal representation for victims harmed by Paragard's defective medical devices.

-Call our Chicago defective medical device attorneys at (888) 424-5757 (toll-free phone number) or use the contact form today to schedule a free consultation and free case review.
-All confidential or sensitive information you share remains private through an attorney-client relationship.
+Call our Chicago defective medical device attorneys at (888) 424-5757 (toll-free phone number) or use the contact form today to schedule a free consultation.
+All confidential or sensitive information you share with your Paragard lawyer remains private through an attorney-client relationship.

 Paragard is an intrauterine device or coil that uses copper wire rather than hormones to prevent pregnancy.
 Doctors implant the T-shaped plastic device into the uterus.
 It can prevent pregnancy for a decade.

 The FDA (US Food and Drug Administration) approved the Paragard IUD in 1984.
 Since then, numerous women across the country have used it.
 Cooper Surgical shows the intrauterine coil has been effective and safe for over 30 years.

 The product's website mentions that the Paragard IUD device is over 99% effective at preventing pregnancy and has fewer adverse effects than other intrauterine devices.
 Plus, 90% of the women are satisfied with this birth control device preventing pregnancy.